inkOfPixel/inkofpixel.com/_site/projects/rue-des-mille.md

       One of the objectives of Rue Des Mille to consolidate brand awareness is to invest in foreign markets, with targets in particular on the United States and Spain.
 It was therefore essential to develop multilingual e-commerce.
+Internationalization has been managed

-      Internationalization has been managed through the use of the CMS, giving the possibility to independently modify the translations of all the contents.
+      Through the use of the CMS, giving the possibility to independently modify the translations of all the contents.

       ![Multi language](/assets/rue-des-mille-08-multi-language-shopify.jpg)